marian-kadanka/woo-country-based-bank-accounts/readme.txt

 1. WooCommerce Country Based Bank Accounts settings page

 == Changelog ==

+= 2.0 =
+* Added option to disable BACS payment gateway on the checkout page if customer billing country doesn't match any of the configured countries

 = 1.1 =
 * Tested up to Wordpress version 4.9